Master of Science in Medical Laboratory Sciences

 - National certification as an MLT or MLS/MT/CLS, specialist or subject technologist.
 Students with other certifications should contact the program office for eligibility criteria.

-The MSHS in Medical Laboratory Sciences program at GW consists of 36 credit hours and costs $980 per credit hour.
+The MSHS in Medical Laboratory Sciences program at GW consists of 36 credit hours.
+Please find the cost per credit hour and total estimated program costs here.

 Note: Tuition rates are subject to change and additional fees may vary by program.
 Please call at (844) 386-7323 for more information.Get Tuition Details